fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

 early 2000s.
-It wasn't clear what caused the gradients to be so unstable when training a DNN, but some light was shed in a [2010 paper](https://homl.info/47) by Xavier Glorot and Yoshua Bengio.^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch11.html) The authors found a few suspects, including the combination of the popular logistic sigmoid activation function and the weight initialization
+It wasn't clear what caused the gradients to be so unstable when training a DNN, but some light was shed in a [2010 paper](https://homl.info/47) by Xavier Glorot and Yoshua Bengio.
+^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch11.html) The authors found a few suspects, including the combination of the popular logistic sigmoid activation function and the weight initialization